Send the link below via email or IMCopy

 Tapestry of Faith

-Embodying a faith development focus for our congregations, Tapestry of Faith is a series of free downloadable online programs and resources for all ages that nurture Unitarian Universalist identity, spiritual growth, a transforming faith, and vital communities of justice and love.
+Embodying lifespan faith development for our congregations, Tapestry of Faith is a collection of curricula and resources that nurture Unitarian Universalist identity, spiritual growth, a transforming faith, and vital communities of justice and love.

 And don't forget small group ministry!